AI-enhanced Collective Intelligence: Summary

-The current societal challenges exceed the capacity of human individual or collective effort alone.
-As AI evolves, its role within human collectives is poised to vary from an assistive tool to a participatory member.
-Humans and AI possess complementary capabilities that, when synergized, can achieve a level of collective intelligence that surpasses the collective capabilities of either humans or AI in isolation.
+Current societal challenges exceed the capacity of humans operating either alone or collectively.
+As AI evolves, its role within human collectives will vary from an assistive tool to a participatory member.
+Humans and AI possess complementary capabilities that, together, can surpass the collective intelligence of either humans or AI in isolation.
 However, the interactions in human-AI systems are inherently complex, involving intricate processes and interdependencies.
-This review incorporates perspectives from network science to conceptualize a multilayer representation of human-AI collective intelligence, comprising a cognition layer, a physical layer, and an information layer.
+This review incorporates perspectives from complex network science to conceptualize a multilayer representation of human-AI collective intelligence, comprising cognition, physical, and information layers.
 Within this multilayer network, humans and AI agents exhibit varying characteristics; humans differ in diversity from surface-level to deep-level attributes, while AI agents range in degrees of functionality and anthropomorphism.
-The interplay among these agents shapes the overall structure and dynamics of the system.
-We explore how agents' diversity and interactions influence the system's collective intelligence.
-Furthermore, we present an analysis of real-world instances of AI-enhanced collective intelligence.
-We conclude by addressing the potential challenges in AI-enhanced collective intelligence and offer perspectives on future developments in this field.
+We explore how agents' diversity and interactions influence the system's collective intelligence and analyze real-world instances of AI-enhanced collective intelligence.
+We conclude by considering potential challenges and future developments in this field.